ConnectThink/swift-style-guide/README.markdown

 radius * pi * 2 // is pi instance data or a global constant?
 ```

-### Static Methods and Variable Type Properties

-Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
-They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

 ### Optionals

+`!` can only be used for the not equal to operator `!=` or for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.

+In 90% of all cases you should not be using a `!`.
+WHEN YOU USE A `!` YOU WILL BE REQUIRED TO EXPLAIN THE REASONING IN THE CODE REVIEW!!!

 Declare variables and function return types as optional with `?` where a nil value is acceptable.

-Use implicitly unwrapped types declared with `!` only for instance variables that you know will be initialized later before use, such as subviews that will be set up in `viewDidLoad`.

 When accessing an optional value, use optional chaining if the value is only accessed once or if there are many optionals in the chain: